7Block Labs

 • Rollout

-• Shadow mode: aggregated path exercised in production without changing consumers.
+• Shadow mode: testing the aggregated path in production while keeping things smooth for consumers.

-• SLOs: batch size, latency, and failure fallback defined; dashboards include blob fee health.
+• SLOs: we've got batch size, latency, and failure fallback all set; plus, our dashboards are showing blob fee health.

 Bottom line

-Moving from single‑proof verification to aggregated proofs on the same contract is a low‑risk, high‑ROI upgrade in 2026.
-Do it additively: keep your existing ABI running, append an aggregated entrypoint, pin VKs and domains, store big artifacts off‑storage, and route bulky metadata to blobs verified via 0x0A.
-Pectra’s BLS12‑381 precompiles and the calldata repricing make these design choices both cheaper and safer than in 2023–2024.
-With a dual‑run rollout and clear fallbacks, most teams realize immediate gas savings, fewer on‑chain transactions, and better throughput without sacrificing their address or integrator compatibility. (blog.ethereum.org)
+Shifting from single-proof verification to aggregated proofs for the same contract is a smart move for 2026--low risk and great return on investment.
+Here’s the game plan: keep your current ABI up and running, add an aggregated entry point, lock in your VKs and domains, store those hefty artifacts off-storage, and send any bulky metadata to blobs verified through 0x0A.
+Thanks to Pectra’s BLS12‑381 precompiles and the new calldata pricing, these choices are actually cheaper and safer than they were back in 2023-2024.
+With a dual-run rollout and solid fallbacks, most teams are seeing immediate gas savings, fewer on-chain transactions, and improved throughput--plus, they don’t have to compromise on their address or integrator compatibility.
+Check out the details here: (blog.ethereum.org).

 Like what you're reading?
 Let's build together.